 Christophe Nihan is associate professor of Hebrew Bible and the History of Ancient Israel at the University of Lausanne, Switzerland.
 He is the author of From Priestly Torah to Pentateuch: The Composition of the Book of Leviticus (Mohr Siebeck, 2007), coauthor of Opening the Books of Moses (Equinox, 2012), and coeditor of several volumes, including Writing Laws in Antiquity (Harrassowitz, 2017).

-Julia Rhyder is a postdoctoral researcher at the department of Old Testament and Semitic Languages of the University of Basel, Switzerland.
-She is the author of Centralizing the Cult: The Holiness Legislation in Leviticus 17–26 (Mohr Siebeck, 2019), and coeditor of Re-evaluating the Concept of Authorship in Hebrew Bible Studies (Mohr Siebeck, forthcoming) and Text and Ritual in the Pentateuch: A Systematic and Comparative Approach (Eisenbrauns, forthcoming).
+Julia Rhyder is Assistant Professor of Near Eastern Languages and Civilizations at Harvard University.
+She is the author of Centralizing the Cult: The Holiness Legislation in Leviticus 17–26 (Mohr Siebeck, 2019), and coeditor of Text and Ritual in the Pentateuch: A Systematic and Comparative Approach (Eisenbrauns, 2021) and Re-evaluating the Concept of Authorship in Hebrew Bible Studies (Mohr Siebeck, forthcoming).